Children’s Discovery Garden

-The Children's Discovery Garden encompasses almost two acres in a fantastical “wonderland” garden environment offering experience-based learning opportunities for children and families.
+The Josephine G. and Timothy W. Driskill Children’s Discovery Garden encompasses almost two acres in a fantastical “wonderland” garden environment offering experience-based learning opportunities for children and families.
 Look for the two ornamental blue metal banners which mark its entrance/exit.

 The focal point of the garden is the Spring Giant, a 20’ rugged stone face entered through a hidden grotto.
 Inspired by garden follies popular in 18th century European gardens, the Spring Giant is a one-of-a-kind art piece, built and hand-sculpted by artist Dan Jennison and Weber Group.
 Water which drips from the Spring Giant’s mouth is the source for the Stream Valley.
 The Stream Valley includes fountains of spitting animals and the nearby Art Wall, a favorite for kids of ALL ages!